 - Fold the plastic covering the floor carefully, working slowly to ensure no asbestos dust gets airborne.
 Put it in a plastic trash bag and tape the bag shut.

 - Vacuum the floor and any area on which fibers could have landed.

 - Remove the vacuum bag when you're done and put it in a separate bag, then tape that bag shut.
 If you use a bagless vacuum, tap the canister clean inside the plastic bag, wipe the canister down with a wet rag, then throw the rag into the bag, along with dust.

 - Paint the area from which you chiseled a sample to prevent any loose fibers from separating.
 If you removed wall texture, coat the area from which you removed the texture.
-Use a disposable paintbrush and throw it into the garbage bag, along with the vacuum waste.
+Use a disposable paintbrush and throw it into the trash bag, along with the vacuum waste.

 - If you don't want to throw your goggles away, wipe them down with a damp rag and throw the rag in with the rest of the disposal material.

-The test kit should provide a means to mail the sample, such as a pre-addressed box or envelope.
+The asbestos test kit should provide a means to mail the sample, such as a pre-addressed box or envelope.
 You can also find a testing lab by consulting the website for the National Voluntary Laboratory Accreditation Program.
-If you send it to one of these labs, you'll have to fill out an online declaration form you can print out.
+If you send it to one of these labs, you'll have to fill out an online declaration form that you can print out.
 Testing generally takes about three weeks.